 Place it onto of your bag front piece in the correct location.

-Using an old credit card or the vinyl application tool, rub the image onto the bag front.
+Rub the image onto the bag front using an old credit card or the vinyl application tool.
 When it’s secured, peel away the vinyl.

 Repeat with other colors of vinyl as necessary.